 After: “Inside the glowing jellyfish tunnel, Liam pointed at the lights while Sophie giggled at the fish swimming overhead.”

-Once the story is rewritten, generate again, then use reference and style guide images to keep everything aligned.
+Once the story is rewritten, generate again — then choose your Photo and Style Guide Image to align everything visually.

 Side-by-Side Example